Header Image

 Impact: How we know we have achieved our aims.

-- Summative assessment of pupils’ skills (termly data is put on our Insight tracking system and is analysed by the subject leader);
+• Summative assessment of pupils’ skills and knowledge (termly data is put on our Insight tracking system and is analysed by the subject leader);

-- We celebrate outstanding science by using stickers and stamps.
+• We celebrate outstanding science by using stickers, stamps and through a “Scientist of the Year” award.